mpsajulga/thoughts/README.md

 Circumstance
 Knowhow

-Without ever secondguessing myself if my thoughts are infecting affects that are less inclined in my
+Without ever second-guessing myself if my thoughts are infecting affects that are less inclined to my
 Disposition?
+Chaos?
 Madness?
 Headspace?